phoenixdataworks/azure-fabric-automation/README.md

 ## Security and Permissions

 The solution uses a system-assigned managed identity with:
-- **Contributor** role on the Fabric capacity resources
+- **Contributor** role automatically assigned to the resource group containing the Fabric capacity
 - **Automation Job Operator** role on the Automation account

-Role assignments are automatically verified and managed by the role assignment verification process during deployment.
+Role assignments are automatically created during deployment, ensuring proper permissions to manage Fabric capacities.

 ## Common Usage Scenarios